isabelviegas/simmobilityGBApreday/README.md

 14.sttd - Workbased Subtour Time of Day

 Due to GitHub space constraints, the example Day Activity Schedule can be found the the following Google Drive folder: https://drive.google.com/drive/folders/1i8uQrZQfpde0U0wWxTcsVUMNoXiLGImn?usp=sharing

+For questions regarding this folder, please contact iviegas@mit.edu.

+The folder april_imp contains the version of the Lua files that was implemented as in April, 2018.
+Modifications that has been done since the original estimations include the following main points.

+1. The models are further calibrated to match the MTS data.
+This process was also based on other data sources such as the demand generated from the CTPS four-step model.

+2. New modes which didn't exist in the MTS survey were added to the mode and mode/destination model based on more up-to-date data sources.

+For questions regarding this folder, please contact yifeix@mit.edu

 The project as a whole is a work in progress and is constantly evolving.

-For questions, please contact iviegas@mit.edu.